 Students may access their grades through Campus Connect through the ASUMH Website (www.asumh.edu).
-A student may request an official transcript by contacting the Office of the Registrar at (870) 508-6104.
+A student may request an official transcript by contacting the Office of Admissions at (870) 508-6104.
 ASUMH is on a four-point grading system.
 The grading system includes permanent letter grades and grade point values as follows:

-A Excellent for outstanding achievement 4 grade points per credit hour В Good for less than outstanding but demonstrably better performance than the normal competency required for satisfactory progress toward graduation 3 grade points per credit hour C Average for performance that demon- strates normal competency required for satisfactory progress toward graduation 2 grade points per credit hour D Below Average for performance that meets minimum course requirements but is below standards required for satisfactory progress toward graduation 1 grade point per credit hour F Failure for performance that does not meet minimum course requirements and for which no degree credit is justified 0 grade point P Pass for non-credit classes 0 grade point addition to the letter nbols: grades listed, the grading system utiliz es the following ΑU J Audit for meeting requirements as established by the instructor 0 grade point
+A Excellent for outstanding achievement 4 grade points per credit hour В Good for less than outstanding but demonstrably better performance than the normal competency required for satisfactory progress toward graduation 3 grade points per credit hour C Average for performance that demon- strates normal competency required for satisfactory progress toward graduation 2 grade points per credit hour D Below Average for performance that meets minimum course requirements but is below standards required for satisfactory progress toward graduation 1 grade point per credit hour

-I Incomplete for non-completion of no more than the last 25% of course requirements for reasons beyond the student's control 0 grade point W Withdrawn for non-completion of course 0 grade point
+F Failure for performance that does not meet minimum course requirements and for which no degree credit is justified 0 grade point P Pass for non-credit classes 0 grade point In addi tion to the lette r grades listed, the grading system utilizes th e following symbols: AU Audit for meeting requirements as established by the instructor 0 grade point Incomplete for non-completion of no more than the last 25% of course requirements for reasons beyond the student's control 0 grade point